libcellml/userguides/tutorials/tutorial1/index.rst

 Using these tutorials in sequence will walk you through the functionality and build your knowledge step by step.
 If, however, you just need to jump in and figure out one specific idea, you can find a tutorial related to that subject using the :ref:`How-to pages<howto>`.

-.. container:: shortlist

 After completing this tutorial you will be able to:

 - Read the contents of a CellML file;
 - Deserialise its contents using the :code:`Parser` to create a :code:`Model` structure;
 - Investigate the hierarchical contents of the :code:`Model`, including the :code:`Components`, :code:`Variables`, and MathML blocks; and
 - Serialise the model and write to another file using the :code:`Printer`.

 Requirements
 ------------
+Either :download:`download the whole folder<tutorial1.zip>`, or:

-.. container:: directorylist
+.. container:: shortlist

-    **C++ resources**
+    **C++**

     - :download:`CMakeLists.txt<CMakeLists.txt>` The CMake file for building;
     - :download:`tutorial1.cpp<tutorial1.cpp>` The skeleton code or
     - :download:`tutorial1_complete.cpp<tutorial1_complete.cpp>` the completed code.

-    **Python resources**
+.. container:: shortlist

+    **Python**

     - :download:`tutorial1.py` The skeleton code or
     - :download:`tutorial1_complete.py` the completed code.

-    **CellML resources**
+.. container:: shortlist

+    **Resources**

     - :download:`tutorial1.cellml<tutorial1.cellml>` the input CellML file.

+.. contents:: Contents
+    :local:

 Step 0: Set-up
 --------------